 Award-winning photojournalist Jo-Anne McArthur is the founder of We Animals, a multimedia project featuring powerful images and video of images and video of farms, rescued animals, protests, and more “to photograph our interactions with animals in such a way that the viewer finds new significance in these ordinary, often unnoticed situations of use, abuse and sharing of spaces.”
 You can also find many other inspiring stories of women fighting on the frontlines of animals through Jo-Anne’s The Unbound Project.

-Jessica Carter is the Vegan Food and Lifestyle Coach at Compassion Over Killing.
+Jessica Carter is the Vegan Food and Lifestyle Coach at Compassion Over Killing (now Animal Outlook).
 Committed to making plant-based eating more accessible for all, she organizes and hosts cooking demos, develops online trainings and multimedia content for TryVeg.com, and coordinates collaborations with vegan influencers.
 Her recipes have been featured on FOX45 Baltimore, Let’s Talk Live, and Good Morning Washington.

 As a silver Olympic medalist, Dotsie Bausch is one of the many athletes proving that we can be be healthy, strong, and fast eating vegan foods.
 After her Olympic success, Bausch saw a pro-milk advertisement and was motivated to fight back against the dairy industry’s lies.
 She filmed a commercial in response, which debuted during the 2018 Olympic closing ceremony, and shortly after her nonprofit Switch4Good was born.